2019 Federal Tax Brackets

 Are 2019 tax brackets still relevant?

 2019 brackets apply to income earned during 2019 (filed by April of the following year).
 They're useful for amended returns, late filings, prior-year tax planning, and historical comparisons.
-The current-year brackets are different — see the 2026 tax brackets page for this year's rates.
+The current-year brackets are different - see the /tax-brackets/2026/ page for current rates.

 How do marginal tax brackets actually work?